 Today's digital production environments are all about precision and control.
 The LSR4300's powerful DSP platform provides full system networking and communication.
 Comprehensive LSR4300 Control Center Software provides total control of all system parameters directly from the workstation desktop.
 High resolution digital and analog inputs, plus a ‘virtual monitor section" with input switching, master volume, mute and solo controls, enhance functionality of the entire system and provide comprehensive control at the mix position.
 The first professional studio monitor with automatic room compensation, centralized system control, and user-friendly simplicity, the LSR4300 Series is the most elegant and intelligent advancement of technology on behalf of better mixes ever offered in a studio monitor.

-The LSR4300 Series includes three models: The LSR4326P bi-amplified system with 6'' woofer and 1'' dome tweeter; the LSR4328P/PAK bi-amplified system with 8'' woofer and 1'' domed tweeter, and the LSR4312SP, 300 watt, powered 12'' subwoofer.
+The LSR4300 Series has three models: The LSR4326P bi-amplified system with 6'' woofer and 1'' dome tweeter; the LSR4328P/PAK bi-amplified system with 8'' woofer and 1'' domed tweeter, and the LSR4312SP, 300 watt, powered 12'' subwoofer.
 Designed for any application from simple stereo mixing to complex surround production, LSR4300 Series systems can be configured with up to eight main speakers in any desired mix of 6'' and 8'' models and two subwoofers.
 Since the small studio may lack the space to position surround channels at the optimal physical distance from the mix position, the system is automatically aligned so the sound arriving at the mix position from all speakers is synchronized producing a precise image regardless of each speaker's actual physical placement.
 A system configured with the LSR4312SP subwoofer provides

 professional bass management of the main channels, plus LFE (low frequency effects) input, adjustable crossover points, and powerful features for surround sound production.